GridGain-Demos/ignite-essentials-developer-training/README.md

 ## Setting Up Environment

+* GridGain license file.
+Instructions will be emailed when you register, but, in short, grab your key [here](https://www.gridgain.com/tryfree)
+* Docker and Docker Compose installed on your system
+* Basic familiarity with command-line operations
-* Java Developer Kit, version 11, 17 or 21
+* Java 11 or higher installed (for connecting to the cluster)
-* Apache Maven 3.0 or later
+* Maven
-* Docker
-* Your favorite IDE, such as IntelliJ IDEA, or Eclipse, or a simple text editor.
+* (An IDE such as IntelliJ will make things a lot easier but is not strictly necessary)

 ## Clone The Project